fusioncharts/dev_centre_docs/getting-started/angular/angular/setting-data-source-using-url-in-angular.md

 </fusioncharts>
 ```

-In the above code a `fusioncharts` directive is created in a template.
+In the above code create a `fusioncharts` directive in a template.

 > When rendering your charts locally (without a web server, even if on the localhost), you will not be able to load data from XML or JSON files present on your hard-drive.
 This is due to security restrictions enforced by most modern browsers.